 The purpose of this policy is to:

-- Give you a better and more complete understanding of the kinds of personal information that we collect and hold
+- Give you an understanding of the kinds of personal information that we collect and hold.

-- Clearly and concisely communicate how and when your personal information may be collected, disclosed, used, held and otherwise handled by us
+- Communicate how and when your personal information is collected, disclosed, used, held and otherwise handled by us.

-- Provide you with information about how you may seek to access your personal information and correct your personal information
+- Provide you with information about how you may access your personal information and seek correction of your personal information.

-- Provide you with information about how you may make a complaint about our privacy processes, and how we will deal with any such complaint.
+- Provide you with information about how you may make a complaint, and how we will deal with any such complaint.